 How long will it take?

-Faceting a precious gemstone is as much art as science, and must still be done by hand in a multi-step operation involving preparation, grinding, pre-polishing, and final polishing.
-Processing time is related to the hardness, size, and complexity of the material being faceted.
+Faceting a precious gemstone is as much art as science, and must still be done by hand in a multi-step operation that includes evaluation, design selection (or even custom design creation), preforming, grinding, pre-polishing, and final polishing.
+Processing time is related to the hardness, size, and complexity of the material being faceted – and to the existing workload.

 There are not many full-time professional faceters in the USA, and reputable shops tend to stay booked for a period from weeks to months ahead of time.
 Emergency repairs and date-sensitive jobs like anniversaries and birthdays complicate scheduling.
-And, we give preference to engagement projects and anyone on active deployment in the military.
+We give scheduling preference to engagement projects and anyone on active deployment in the military.

-So, turnaround times can be as short as days or as long as a year or more for large and complicated projects.
+Thus, turnaround times can be as short as days or as long as a year or more for large or complicated projects.
 Your project is unique, and we can only provide an estimate of turnaround time after we’ve evaluated your rough in detail.
 You can begin the process yourself, with our free rough evaluation class.
+Our estimated turnaround times are only estimates and not guarantees.

 How much will it cost?

 Cutting your precious gem is a bit like getting a tattoo: You don’t get a do-over if the artist isn’t good.
-Our senior artist time bills at $200 per hour and junior artist time at $75 per hour.
+Our senior artist time bills at $200 per hour and apprentice artist time at $100 per hour.
 This is comparable with the average rates for a good tattoo artist.

-Although we cannot make an estimate for maximizing the beauty and value of a gemstone without doing a technical evaluation of that gemstone, in general nobody is going to complete even the smallest and simplest of gemstones in less than one hour.
-So, the smallest, simplest projects will require a budget of just over $100, while many projects will require a greater investment.
+Although we cannot make an estimate for maximizing the beauty and value of a gemstone without doing a technical evaluation of that gemstone, in general nobody is going to complete even the smallest and simplest of gemstones in less than one to two hours.
+So, the smallest, simplest projects will require a budget of between $100 and $200, while many projects will require a greater investment.

 We charge a fee for doing the technical analysis necessary to make a binding quote because unwrapping, inspecting, analyzing, planning a strategy for cutting, consulting with the client, re-packing, and driving to the post office consume significant amounts of time.
 You can download the form for sending your rough parcel to us here.

 Meantime, we are happy to give you a first impression of your gem material based on a handful of good-quality (in-focus) photos taken on a white piece of paper.
+Photos that are not in-focus, or are not taken on a white piece of paper will not be helpful.
 Connect with me here for details on sending your photos for the free photo evaluation.

 Why is evaluation necessary?

 You can only tell so much from even the best photographs.
-It is not possible to make credible plans – or credible estimates about cutting a precious stone – without analyzing it directly.
-And, we don’t make offers of service we can’t be confident of fulfilling.
+It is not possible to make credible plans – or credible estimates about cutting a precious stone – without analyzing it directly, in three dimensions, and possibly with the use of instrumentation.
+We won’t make offers of service that we can’t be confident of properly fulfilling.
 We’ve got to have the stone in the studio to give you good answers to your questions about time, best use, best value, labor required, etc.

 Where are you located?